woodfin8/ETL-CountyCrime/README.md

 ## Extraction
 County level economic and demographic data for NJ is extracted from the US Census Data API.
-A full list of Census datasets is available at https://api.census.gov/data.html Census api keys can be requested at https://api.census.gov/data/key_signup.html
+*A full list of Census datasets is available at https://api.census.gov/data.html *Census api keys can be requested at https://api.census.gov/data/key_signup.html

-Reported crimes are extracted from the FBI's Crime Data API at  https://crime-data-explorer.fr.cloud.gov/api FBI api keys can be requested at https://api.data.gov/signup/
+Reported crimes are extracted from the FBI's Crime Data API *A full list of crime datasets is available at https://crime-data-explorer.fr.cloud.gov/api *FBI api keys can be requested at https://api.data.gov/signup/

-The requests and json dependencies are used to grab the API json objects which are then read into pandas dataframes The FBI "offense" data is also paginated which required a nested for loop to run through each page for each offense.
+The requests and json dependencies are used to grab the API json objects which are then read into pandas dataframes.
+The FBI "offense" data is paginated which required a nested for loop to run through each page for each offense.
 Please note this request will take about 15 minutes as it loops through 300 pages of API data.

 ## Transformation
 Census data only required some small clean-up and re-naming of the header row. str.rstrip() is used to clean-up the county names.